 A slur is a curved line between two or more notes that indicates they are to be played without separation.
 If you mean to join two notes of the same pitch, see Tie

-The boxes or handles (displayed in the images for steps 2-4 above) can be adjusted with the mouse.
-The two outer handles adjust the start and end of the slur.
-The two inner handles adjust the contour of the slur.
+The handles (displayed in the images for steps 2-4 above) can be adjusted with the mouse.
+The two outer ones adjust the start and end of the slur, whilst the two inner handles adjust the contour.

 A slur can span several systems and pages.
 The start and end of a slur is anchored to a note/chord or rest.
 If the notes are repositioned due to changes in the layout, stretch or style, the slur also moves and adjusts in size.

 This example shows a slur spanning from the bass to the treble clef.
 Using the mouse, select the first note of the slur, hold down Ctrl (resp. ⌘ on a Mac) and select the last note for the slur, and press S to add the slur.

 Dotted slurs are sometimes used in songs where the presence of a slur varies between stanzas.
 Dotted slurs are also used to indicate an editor's suggestion (as opposed to the composer's original markings).
 To change an existing slur into a dotted or dashed slur, select it and then in Inspector (F8) change

 Line type from

 X flips the direction of a selected slur.